nyanity/AwooOS/doc/02_Kernel/02_Boot_Sequence.md

 # 2.2.
 The Boot Sequence

-The process of starting AwooOS involves a multi-stage sequence, beginning with the BIOS and culminating in the execution of the first user-space process.
+The process of starting AxisOS involves a multi-stage sequence, beginning with the BIOS and culminating in the execution of the first user-space process.

 ## Stage 1: BIOS Execution (`eeprom.lua`)